How to Study at Open University

 The Open University of Aalto University provides education in the fields of economics and business administration, art and design, and technology.
 In addition, language studies are offered.

 At the Open University, you may pursue studies that meet your goals and interests.
 Usually it is possible to study separate courses in English.
-However, it is possible to study minor studies in candidate level in Quantitative Methods.
-Please read more here.
+However, it is possible to study minor studies in Quantitative Methods, Information and Service Management and Management and International Business.
+Please read more about minor studies.

 The quality and contents of the teaching at the Open University corresponds to those of the degree education of Aalto University.